Posts with the Tag Photometry:

 POLYGON('', 127, -30, 112, -30, 272, -30, 258, -30))

 (as of this writing, Simbad still needs the ADQL 2.0-compliant first arguments to POINT and POLYGON), where the POLYGON is intended to give the survey's footprint.
 I obtained that by reading off the coordinates of the corners in my Figure 1 while it was still in TOPCAT.
 Oh, and I had to shrink it a bit because Simbad (well, the underlying Postgres server, and, more precisely, its pg_sphere extension) doesn't want polygons with edges longer than π.
-This will soon become less pedestrian: MOCs in relational databases are coming; more on this soon.
+This will soon become less pedestrian: MOCs in relational databases are coming; more on this in a later post.

 TOPCAT action shot with a light curve display